-Keratoconus is an asymmetric, non-inflammatory thinning of the cornea which causes an outward protrusion of the corneal tissue and thus an irregular surface of the cornea.
+Keratoconus is an asymmetric, non-inflammatory thinning of the corneas which causes an outward protrusion of the corneal tissue and thus an irregular surface of the cornea.
 While the exact cause of keratoconus is unknown, genetics is believed to play a factor.
 Keratoconus is generally managed with rigid gas permeable contact lenses to mask the corneal irregularity.
 Mild cases may be managed with glasses or soft lenses as the corneal irregularity may not drastically affect the vision.

 Pterygium is a thickening of the outer eye tissue (conjunctiva) that gradually grows over the cornea, obstructing your vision.
 The cause is believed to be from the sun’s ultraviolet rays or exposure to a dry and dusty environment.
 People in tropical climates and those who are exposed to the sun for extended periods may be at higher risk for developing pterygium.